raspberrypilearning/3D-scene/en/step_4.md

 Don't forget to title your sprite.
 Also title each costume.

---- /collapse ---

---- /task ---

---- task ---

-You can create shapes as objects in a number of sprite costumes.
+You can also create shapes as objects in a number of sprite costumes.
 Then a character sprite can move between the shape objects.
 This may suit your project.

 ![Make hills as a number of sprite](images/challenge2-backdrop-sprites-person.gif)

 ![Make hills as a number of sprite](images/challenge2-backdrop-sprites.png){:width="400px"}

---- collapse ---
----

-title: Make two sprite costumes

----

-WRITE SRTUFF HERE!
-Let's make something that's usually static a sprite.
-Moon comes up behind mountain, Bat flies out of building. **Top tip for taking sections of other sprites to work on?**

 --- /collapse ---

 --- /task ---

+--- task ---

 --- task ---